aecel/initialize-project/README.md

 1. Go to github, add a new repository
 2. Add a README.md and a .gitignore that ignores Node
-3. Run
+3. Run this to generate a package.json file
 ```
 npm init -y
 ```
-to generate a package.json file

 4. Run npm install webpack webpack-cli --save-dev to install webpack
 5. Create a src and dist directory
 6. Create an index.js file in src